edu-samples/elixir-map-reduce-edu-filebased/README.md

 ## How It Works

 1. The FileScanner receives a directory path.
-2. It scans the directory for files and sends each file path to the ScriptExecutor.
+2. It scans the directory for files and sends each file path to the ScriptExecutor through a worker pool.
-3. The ScriptExecutor runs each file as a bash script.
+3. The ScriptExecutor runs each file as a bash script in parallel, respecting the maximum number of workers.
 4. Results from each script execution are sent to the ResultCollector.
 5. The ResultCollector formats and stores the results.
 6. Finally, all results are combined into a single output file.